 Dynamic memory is not supported for Mitel Virtual Appliances.
 Mitel Virtual Appliances are 32-bit machines and Dynamic memory works only on 64-bit machines.

-Assign the amount of Start up Memory from Table 15, "Hyper-V resource requirements," on page 51 and make sure Dynamic memory is not selected.
+Assign the amount of Start up Memory from Table 12, "Hyper-V resource requirements," and make sure Dynamic memory is not selected.